splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Configuration of Filtered Alternate Destinations (Advanced)

-Though source-specific forms of the variables configured above will limit configured alternate destinations to a specifc data source, there are cases where even more granularity is desired within a specific data source (e.g. to send all Cisco ASA "debug" traffic to Cisco Prime for analysis).
+Though source-specific forms of the variables configured above will limit configured alternate destinations to a specific data source, there are cases where even more granularity is desired within a specific data source (e.g. to send all Cisco ASA "debug" traffic to Cisco Prime for analysis).
 This extra traffic may or may not be needed in Splunk.
-To accomudate this use case, Filtered Alternate Destinations allow a filter to be supplied to redirect a _portion_ of a given source's traffic to a list of altnerate destinations (and, optionally, to prevent matching events from being sent to Splunk).
+To accommodate this use case, Filtered Alternate Destinations allow a filter to be supplied to redirect a _portion_ of a given source's traffic to a list of alternate destinations (and, optionally, to prevent matching events from being sent to Splunk).
 Again, these are configured through environment variables similar to the ones above: